RANDY BACON "Founder + Chief + Creative Guru"

 Professional Photographers of America Magazine / The Today Show / BuzzFeed / Huffington Post / Regional television coverage on KYTV - NBC, KOLR - CBS, KSPR - ABC, and KRBK - FOX / Brigette Magazine / Spiegel Magazine / Design Taxi / 417 Magazine / Gannett News-Leader / Springfield Business Journal

 Photography awards include:

-American Photographer Magazine Images of the Year - Best Portrait Selection / 417 Magazine: Photographer of the Year AND Artist of the Year (three time winner) / Gannett News-Leader: Photographer of the Year (seven time winner) / Business Journal Magazine: Selected as one of the "Twelve People You Need To Know" / Addy Awards: Best Photography in Advertising Campaign (multiple winner)
+Umbra International Photography Awards - Grand Prize Winner / American Tokyo International Photography Awards - Winner, Portrait / Photographer Magazine Images of the Year - Best Portrait Selection / 417 Magazine: Photographer of the Year AND Artist of the Year (three time winner) / Gannett News-Leader: Photographer of the Year (seven time winner) / Business Journal Magazine: Selected as one of the "Twelve People You Need To Know" / Addy Awards: Best Photography in Advertising Campaign (multiple winner)

 Randy’s exhibitions include:

-Springfield Art Museum / Photo Con - Oklahoma City / Photo Expo - Little Rock / Brick City Art Gallery - Missouri State University / Pool Art Center - Drury University / Evangel University Art Gallery / Monarch Art Factory / Roche Labs European Conference - Vienna / Keys Art Gallery / Springfield National Airport / Saybrook University Conference - Monterey / Mercy Hospital / Hulston Cancer Center / Good Girl Art Gallery
+Springfield Art Museum-Solo Exhibition / Photo Con - Oklahoma City / Photo Expo - Little Rock / Brick City Art Gallery - Missouri State University / Pool Art Center - Drury University / Evangel University Art Gallery / Monarch Art Factory / Roche Labs European Conference - Vienna / Everyday Joe’s Gallery of Art - Fort Collins, CO / Keys Art Gallery / Springfield National Airport / Saybrook University Conference - Monterey / Mercy Hospital / Hulston Cancer Center / Good Girl Art Gallery